pharo-project/pharo-ci/README.md

 # Pharo slaves setup
 ## Building slaves from Pharo templates
 ### Linux and OS X slaves
+Just use templates to create slaves.
 Nothing more to do.
 ### Windows slave
-Follow steps 4 and 5 of 'Building slaves / templates from scratch'
+Use the template and follow steps 4 and 5 of 'Building slaves / templates from scratch'

 ## Building slaves / templates from scratch
 ### Linux slave